-Looking for DipTrans past papers?
+Looking for a DipTrans past papers?
 We’ve created a translation based on the text used for the 2016 DipTrans exam, general paper, for Spanish-to-English translators.

-Below, you’ll find a link to request your instructions and sample translation of a mock Spanish-to-English general DipTrans past paper.
-It’s based on the general paper used in the 2016 IoLET Diploma in Translation exam.
+This mock exam is based on the general paper used in the 2016 CIOL DipTrans exam.
 The paper was an edited extract from an article in El País entitled La Escritora Ana María Matute Muere a los 88 Años.

 The full article is over 1,000 words, but the general paper in the Diploma in Translation exam is about 600 words.
 We didn’t have access to the actual 2016 DipTrans exam paper.
 Instead, we created our own source text and translated it.
 In this article, we’ll tell you how we did it, so you can do the same, then compare your translation against ours.

 We produced this translation in collaboration with two members of our Advanced translation course with DipTrans preparation, Alexandra Mollyneaux and Susanna Wilkey.
 They did the initial translation and produced feedback for each other.
-Lots of our students work together on projects like this to get extra practice through our study buddies system on the course.
 We then collated and edited their work, to produce the sample translation that you’ll find in the PDF.
 Thanks Susanna and Alex, for taking part in this exercise.

 – How to Get DipTrans Past Papers for the Diploma in Translation Exam.